-Introduction:
+Introduction

 Christians have long pondered how to explain the gospel in a logical way.
-The nineteenth century Danish philosopher, Soren Kierkegaard, simply admitted that all religion, including the Christian religion, was illogical.
+Western Christians, in particular, have attempted to construct logical categories to explain the Christian faith in dogmatic and systematic theologies.
+Against this tide, the nineteenth century Danish philosopher, Soren Kierkegaard, simply admitted that all religion, including the Christian religion, was illogical.
 In his Journals (1848), he wrote, "The problem is not to understand Christianity, but to understand that it cannot be understood."
 To assert that Eternal Being could and would take physical shape in time, and allow itself to die a terrible death, was the "absolute paradox" according to Kierkegaard.
 That one could be infinite and finite, eternal and temporal, God and man at the same time, could only be impossible, illogical and absurd - an "offense" to human understanding.

-What Kierkegaard called the "absolute paradox" results when reason collides with itself in logical contradictions.
+What Kierkegaard called the "absolute paradox" results when reason collides with itself in logical contradiction.
 But according to Kierkegaard, this did not necessarily result in non-sense.
 Human reason must accept its limitations, the objective and empirical parameters of its capability, and allow the illogic of paradox to remain.
 When reason collides with something foreign, something outside of its realm of understanding, it must, to remain true to the scientific objective of seeking to know and perceive, admit and accept consideration of that which transcends its comprehension.